kls803/kls803.github.io/_printdesign/asia-partners-branding.md

 role: Graphic Design
 tech: Illustrator, Photoshop
 projectdate:
-description: Logo, branding, website and corporate identity package for a German non-profit organization focused on community development in Southeast Asia.
+description: Logo and branding for a German non-profit organization focused on community development in Southeast Asia.
 published: true
 ---